Geography

 There are four distinct parts of a delta:

 1. Subaqueous: This part of a delta remains just below the mark of the low tide.
 It consists of very fine silt the size of which reduces as you move away from the river’s mouth.
+This area is crucial for aquatic biodiversity, providing habitat for various marine organisms.

 2. Subaerial: This part is situated above the mark of low tide.
 It mainly consists of rocks and sands in varying sizes.
 They constantly remain in the flux because of the tidal force actions.
+The subaerial portion is often used for agriculture due to its nutrient-rich soil.

 3. Upper plain: This is the point where the delta starts.
 Silt present here contains the largest of particles, and is minimally influenced by the forces of the larger water body.
+This area often supports a variety of plant life due to its rich soil.

 4. Lower plain: This is the point where the river flows into the other water body.
 The tidal forces as well as the river current influence the formations of silt deposits in this part.
+The lower plain is essential for buffering against storm surges and preventing coastal erosion.

 What Is a Delta in Geography - Parts of Delta